softwaremill/akka-http-session/README.md

 Note that if the token is passed in a form field, the website isn't protected by HTTPS or you don't control all subdomains, this scheme [can be broken](http://security.stackexchange.com/questions/59470/double-submit-cookies-vulnerabilities/61039#61039).
-Currently, setting a custom header seems to be a secure solution, and is what a number of projects do (
+Currently, setting a custom header seems to be a secure solution, and is what a number of projects do.

-It is recommended that a new CSRF token is generated after logging in, see [this SO question](http://security.stackexchange.com/questions/22903/why-refresh-csrf-token-per-form-request).
+It is recommended to generate a new CSRF token after logging in, see [this SO question](http://security.stackexchange.com/questions/22903/why-refresh-csrf-token-per-form-request).
 A new token can be generated using the `setNewCsrfToken` directive.

 By default the name of the CSRF cookie and the custom header matches what [AngularJS expects and sets](https://docs.angularjs.org/api/ng/service/$http).